itsapi/web-design/README.md

 > I can help you find the information you'll need to give me, if you tell me
 > when you've got it.

+C:
+> we've got nothing at the minute, how does the hosting work?
+Is that
+> something you'll be able to recommend to us?

+M:
+> You'll need to buy a domain from somewhere like godaddy.co.uk.
+You can buy
+> hosting from them too if you want, or I can find a free host for you which
+> won't be quite as fast or reliable, but it would still be fine.
+Yo can
+> decide if you want to pay for the hosting, you should only need the basic
+> hosting package, but just check with me before you pay for it so I can check
+> it has the right features.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### coderqi - IN PROGRESS